Trnava: Geography

 Trnava lies at an altitude of 146 m above sea level and covers an area of 71.535 km2.
 It is located in the Danubian Lowland on the Trnávka river, around 45 km north-east of Bratislava, 50 km west of Nitra and around 70 km from the Czech border.
 The closest mountain ranges are the Little Carpathians to the west and the Považský Inovec to the north-east of the city.

 Climate

 Trnava lies in the north temperate zone and has a continental climate with four distinct seasons.
-It is characterized by a significant variation between hot summers and cold winters.
+It is characterized by a significant variation between warm summers and cold winters.